RyC37/User-Review-Understanding/README.md

 1. **Input:** user reviews in `txt` or `csv` format,
 2. **Sentence segmentation:** Split each review into sentences using period
 3. **Sentiment Analysis:** Identify if a sentence is positive or negative, and split by sentiment.
 Used [Textblob](https://textblob.readthedocs.io/en/dev/)
 4. **Sentence Embedding:** Embed sentences into vectors which capture the feature of sentences.
-Used [Infersent by Facebook](https://github.com/facebookresearch/InferSent)
+Used [BERT - bert-large-nli-stsb-mean-tokens](https://github.com/UKPLab/sentence-transformers)
 5. **Clustering:** Clustered embeded sentences within positive and negative groups.
 Used [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)
 6. **Cluster Summarization:** To be finished
 7. **Summary:** Clustered pros and cons with counts.